zsuzsannamangu/mern-yoga-hub/README.md

 ## Overview
 This project is a full-stack web application built using the MERN stack.
 The application provides functionality for managing bookings, signing up for calendar events, sending email notifications, and a secure payment system.

+I am currently in the process of Dockerizing and deploying this application.
+The expected deployment date is 01/24/2025.

 - **MongoDB**: A NoSQL database for storing application data.
 - **Express.js**: A Node.js framework for building the backend API.
 - **React**: A JavaScript library for building the user interface.